Worldly Treat

 1 lb goat meat, 1 large red onion, finely chopped, divided, 1 ½ inch fresh root ginger, peeled, finely grated, 1 teaspoon curry powder, 1 teaspoon chili powder, Salt and freshly ground black pepper to taste, 1 tablespoon Better than bouillon, ¼ cup roughly chopped fresh coriander leaves

-Using a slotted spoon, remove the goat meat and transfer to a medium heatproof bowl; set aside.
-Reserve about 1 cup of the stock for later.
+• Using a slotted spoon, transfer the cooked goat meat to a bowl and reserve about 1 cup of the cooking stock for later.

 FOR THE CHICKPEAS STEW: